 Remember that the quality of your camera is not as important as what you do on the field.

 Like it or not, connections are very helpful in getting where you want in the soccer world.
 Even if you’re not extroverted and hate socializing, networking is an often overlooked tool for getting recruited by schools and teams.

 An old teammate can vouch for you, put in a good word before a tryout, or even give you an in to talk to the school’s coach on a more personal level.

 Also, many club and high school coaches progress onto college coaching.
 Having rapport with a coach before reaching out would give you an advantage when it comes time for coaches to recruit players.

 While not necessary, having a player resume makes you look more credible to scouts and coaches.

-Your playing resumé or CV should list all of the clubs/school teams you played for, level of competition, any personal awards, or captaincy.
+Your playing resumé or CV should list all of the clubs/school teams you played for, competition level, personal awards, or captaincy.